raidallaoua292/car-rental/README.md

 # Car Rental

-This is a car rental web application.
+This is a car rental web application that allows users to view a list of cars and filter them by brand, type, year, fuel type, and transmission.
+The application is built using Next.js, TypeScript, Tailwind CSS, and headlessui.

 ## Technologies
 - [Next.js](https://nextjs.org/)